Updated April 2022.

 - salt and pepper to taste

-- one recipe of Basil Pesto Sauce, about one cup
+- ½ recipe of Basil Pesto Sauce, or desired amount

 - 4 T. fresh Italian parsley, stems removed